-- Effective 1 June 2021, the self-isolation requirement is lifted for travellers from Croatia, Cyprus, Lithuania, Netherlands and Sweden. - Flights are suspended from Brazil, India, South Africa and the United Kingdom. - All travellers entering Austria need to register electronically in advance and obtain a so-called pre-travel clearance (PTC). - At the border, they will have to show their PTC (either digitally or as a hard copy). - Regular cross-border commuters must obtain pre-travel clearance every 28 days.

-- There are exemptions for unexpected personal emergencies, transit journeys without stopover, regular cross-border commuters, and people travelling to the towns of Vomp-Hinterriss, Mittelberg, and Jungholz. - All travellers entering Austria must present one of the following three documents: - Negative COVID-19 test: a PCR test no older than 72 hours OR an antigen test no older than 48 hours.
+- Travellers who can show proof of full vaccination (starting on the 15th day after receiving their second dose) are not required to self-isolate and do not need to obtain a pre-travel certificate (PTC). - Austrian authorities classify countries according to their COVID-19 risk and entry requirements as follows: - Safe Countries with Low Incidence Rate: Albania, Andorra, Australia, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, North Macedonia, Norway, Poland, Portugal, Romania, San Marino, Saudi Arabia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, the United States, Vietnam, and Vatican City. - These travellers who have spent the previous 10 days in countries with a low incidence rate are permitted to enter for any purposes, without self-isolation. - Virus Variant Areas: Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, Russia, South Africa, the United Kingdom, Uruguay, Zambia, and Zimbabwe. - Travel from these areas is only permitted for certain, urgent purposes. - These travellers are required to obtain a pre-travel clearance (PTC). - Must present a negative COVID-19 PCT test taken within 72 hours of arrival.
+Antigen tests are not acceptable. - Must undergo a 10 day quarantine, but can exit quarantine after 5 days with a negative COVID-19 test. - All travellers entering Austria need to register electronically in advance and obtain a so-called pre-travel clearance (PTC). - At the border, they will have to show their PTC (either digitally or as a hard copy). - Regular cross-border commuters must obtain pre-travel clearance every 28 days. - There are exemptions for unexpected personal emergencies, transit journeys without stopover, regular cross-border commuters, and people travelling to the towns of Vomp-Hinterriss, Mittelberg, and Jungholz. - All travellers entering Austria must present one of the following three documents: - Negative COVID-19 test: a PCR test no older than 72 hours OR an antigen test no older than 48 hours.
 Tests need to be issued by a medical authority; self-tests are not valid.
 Children under 10 do not need to show a test. - Vaccine certificate: All vaccines approved by EMA/WHO are recognised.
 Persons are considered "vaccinated" starting on the 22nd day after their first dose, lasting for 3 months.
 After the second dose, the validity extends for another 6 months.
 Vaccines that only require one dose are valid from the 22nd day after that dose. - Proof of past infection: Persons can enter Austria for 6 months after a SARS-CoV-2 infection.
-Proof of antibodies is valid for 3 months from the test date. - Travellers who have spent the previous 10 days in countries with a low incidence rate are permitted to enter for any purposes, without self-isolation: - Andorra, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican. - Australia, Israel, New Zealand, Singapore, South Korea. - Travellers who have, in the previous 10 days, visited Brazil, India, South Africa or the United Kingdom are permitted to enter only in very restricted cases (i.e., only Austrian citizens and persons who have a place of residence or are normally resident in Austria, or for humanitarian reasons or for compelling reasons in the interests of the Republic). - A negative PCR test no older than 72 hours is required, even for vaccinated travellers. - A 10-day quarantine is required.
-This can end early with a negative PCR test result after 5 days. - Travellers from all third countries are permitted to enter for certain purposes only (e.g., business travel, work, higher education, medical reasons etc.) - o If they show proof of vaccination or past infection, self-isolation is required. - If they show a negative test, a 10-day quarantine is required.
-This can end early with a negative PCR test result after 5 days.
+Proof of antibodies is valid for 3 months from the test date. - Travellers from all third countries are permitted to enter for certain purposes only (e.g., business travel, work, higher education, medical reasons etc.) - If they show proof of vaccination or past infection, self-isolation is required.

+If they show a negative test, a 10-day quarantine is required.
+This can end 0 early with a negative PCR test result after 5 days.